OsmanDeol/Sentinel-360-ai-turret/README.md

 ![Banner](sentinel%20360.jpeg)

 ---

+---
+# 🎯 Sentinel-360 AI Turret

+The Sentinel 360° is more than just a security camera — it's a real-time autonomous surveillance and tracking system powered by AI.
+Equipped with facial recognition, servo-based tracking, and emergency alert capabilities, it offers next-gen security intelligence for any environment.

+---
 ## 📂 Repository Structure

 This project is split into 3 main components.
 Each has its own dedicated README for clarity and in-depth documentation: